wgerber/zenoss_user_sim/README.md

 ![Results showing wait time by workflow](results2.png) These results show the time the user spent waiting, where each series is a specific workflow.
 The red lines at the beginning are the Log In workflow.
 The Monitor Devices workflow is the dark red series that produces the most wait time.

 Finally, the `userCount` stat has to be aggregated after a run is complete.
-This, as well as generating a number of other useful stats, can be done done by running `get_metrics.py`.
+This, as well as generating a number of other useful stats, can be done done by running `get_metrics.py` (requires pandas and pytz python modules).
 An example run:

     python get_metrics.py -s 2016/06/16-20:40:00 \
         -e 2016/06/16-20:56:00 \